MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/6-exercise-authorize-service-principal-deployments.md

 ## Sign in as your user account

 In the previous exercise, you logged in using the service principal and then you logged out.
-You need to log in as your own user account again so that you can follow along with the next steps in this exercise.
+You need to sign in as your own user account again so that you can follow along with the next steps in this exercise.

-::: zone-pivot="cli"
+::: zone pivot="cli"

 1. In the Visual Studio Code terminal, sign in to Azure by running the following command: